Out of Many Scattered Things: Lady Stardust

 Serge nods.

-“Ah, number two,” Serge says without opening his little paper.
+“Ah, number two.”
+Serge doesn’t open his little paper.
 “That’s a tough one.”

-“Say it,” Lightcap urges, “because as soon as I get formal permission and medical clearance I’d like us to jack in again, and there are no secrets there.”
+“Say it,” Lightcap urges, “because as soon as I get formal permission and medical clearance I’d like us to jack in again, and there will be no secrets there.”

 “Again, huh?”
 Serge asks, quiet and warm, like he’s stepped over a threshold but isn’t quite ready to spill his secrets, or hers, into the waiting air.
 Lightcap doesn’t blame him.
-She’s less a confidant and more a fault-line waiting to slip, and Serge must know it.
-How could he not, after all he has seen and done?
+She’s less a confidant and more a fault-line waiting to slip, and Serge knows as much.

 “It took me a while to figure it out,” Serge says.
-“The memories were such a blur, so fast, so confusing, so scrambled, all feeling like things I already knew.
-I had to go back, try to figure them out, try to separate yours from mine, before I realized what it was that I was trying to put my finger on.”
+“The memories were such a blur, so fast, so confused, so scrambled, all feeling like things I already knew.
+It was a while before I realized what I was trying to put my finger on.”

 Lightcap waits him out, already sure what he’s driving toward.